dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 ## Concurrency Primitives

 One of my favourite parts of *Golang* is the `goroutine` threading system.
 Working in the Database industry, I got a real passion for concurrency &amp; parallelism and when looking to a new language, one of the first things I explore are the concurrency primitives.
-In Crystal, we can use the `Spawn` functionality in a very similar way to Golang or Elixir/Erlang.
+In Crystal, we can use the `Spawn` functionality in a very similar way to `Goroutines` in Golang, `core.async` in Clojure, or the lightweight threading in Elixir/Erlang.

 For a simple test, I wrote two quick scripts to test the Spawn functionality in Crystal alongside Ruby.
-We all know that Ruby is **not** a great language for threading, so I'm interested to see how much better Crystal really is.
+We all know that Ruby is **not** a great language for threading, so I'm interested to see how much better Crystal is in small experiments.
 Let's take the following example in ***Ruby***:

 ~~~ ruby
 1000.times.map do